 Brain tumours and their treatments can affect thinking skills, which may make some aspects of daily life difficult.

-Around 60% of brain tumour patients will experience a seizure at least once during the course of their illness.
+Up to 60% of brain tumour patients will experience a seizure at least once during the course of their illness.

 It is estimated that over half of children who are treated for a brain tumour will have a learning difficulty of some sort.